 MOST AMERICANS LIKE PUBLIC INSURANCE PROGRAMS

 There also is considerable support for government action to help the poor.
-Expenditures on Social Security, disability insurance, the EITC, unemployment insurance, workers compensation, housing assistance, food assistance (SNAP, WIC, and school lunches), and TANF amount to 6% of GDP.13 Pew polls find 60-75% of Americans believe “it is the responsibility of the government to take care of people who can’t take care of themselves,” as shown in figure 16.
-Figure 17 indicates that a majority of Americans think we are spending too little on assistance to the poor.
-And figure 18 shows that about half of American adults feel the government should help more needy people even if it means going deeper into debt.
+Expenditures on Social Security, disability insurance, the EITC, unemployment insurance, workers compensation, housing assistance, food assistance (SNAP, WIC, and school lunches), and TANF amount to 6% of GDP.13 Pew polls find 60-75% of Americans believe “it is the responsibility of the government to take care of people who can’t take care of themselves,” as shown in figure 22.
+Figure 23 indicates that a majority of Americans think we are spending too little on assistance to the poor.
+Figure 24 shows that about half of American adults feel the government should help more needy people even if it means going deeper into debt.
+And figure 25 shows that a third think the federal government should do “everything possible to improve the standard of living of all poor Americans.”
 The EITC is America’s largest antipoverty program apart from Social Security.
 In 2007 Page and Jacobs asked whether the EITC should be increased, decreased, or kept about the same.
-More than 90% wanted it increased or kept the same.14 Finally, when Gallup and Pew have asked Americans whether the statutory minimum wage should be increased, they have consistently found 70% or more in favor, as figure 19 indicates.
+More than 90% wanted it increased or kept the same.14 Finally, when Gallup and Pew have asked Americans whether the statutory minimum wage should be increased, they have consistently found 70% or more in favor, as figure 26 indicates.